 Surprising again, all the experts.

-Um it's easy.
+And it's easy.

-If you if folks, just trust me on this, if you fight that and and try to just within the confines of your family and your friends and so forth, just be thankful for what you have and be thankful for the opportunity to acquire more, to do more, to achieve more, to teach your kids more.
+If folks, just trust me on this, if you fight that and try to just within the confines of your family and your friends and so forth, just be thankful for what you have and be thankful for the opportunity to acquire more, to do more, to achieve more, to teach your kids more.

-They're and they're boundless.
+The opportunities are never better and they're boundless.

-Uh, but you have to go get them.
+But you have to go get them.

 They're not going to come knocking on your door because they feel sorry for you.

-And uh, you know, Kant never did anything, and pessimists never sold a book.
+And pessimists never sold a book.

 Well, not in numbers that the optimists do.

-Let's go to the audio soundbikes.
+Let's go to the audio soundbites.

-Uh in Washington, after a meeting with his economic advisors about the GDP report released today, the president said The world economy is strong.
+The president talking about the economy this morning in Washington after a meeting with his economic advisors about the GDP report released today.

 I happen to believe one of the main reasons why is because we remain strong.

-Oh, wait, keeping a track on the plummet.
+No, Ray, we're keeping a track on the plummet.

-When the numbers were skyrocketing, we didn't bother to take the time to tell you about that until it hit 14,000.
+Yes, when the numbers were skyrocketing, we didn't bother to take the time to tell you about that until it hit 14,000.

-But now that there was a sell-off, now the numbers are going up.
+But now that there was a sell-off, now the numbers are going, we're going to keep you posted on every two-point drop out there.

-We see the market go down, investors get worried, but what did this mean yesterday?
+Investors get worried, but what did this mean yesterday?

 Where does it fit into history?

-Well, even though triple digit losses get everyone worked up, this was the seventh biggest point decline in stock market history, but it didn't even rate in terms of a percentage decline in terms of the big losing days.
+Well, even though triple-digit losses get everyone worked up, this was the seventh biggest point decline in stock market history, but it didn't even rate in terms of a percentage decline in terms of the big losing days.

 Unbelievable.